Saidul-1/Documentation-Hub/Sublime_text_Setup_in_Ubuntu.md

 1. Open a terminal window.
 2. Update your package lists by running the following command:
       ```sudo apt update```
-3. Install Sublime Text.
-You can install Sublime Text using the following command:
+3. Install Sublime Text executing the following command:
    * Using snap:
       ```sudo snap install sublime```
-   * or, Using apt(execute all the commands one by one):
+   * or, Using apt(execute all the following commands one by one):
       ```
       wget -qO - https://download.sublimetext.com/sublimehq-pub.gpg | sudo apt-key add -
       sudo apt-get install apt-transport-https
       echo "deb https://download.sublimetext.com/ apt/stable/" |  sudo tee /etc/apt/sources.list.d/sublime-text.list
-      apt-get update
+      sudo apt-get update
       sudo apt install sublime-text
       ```
 5. Install the C++ compiler.
 The C++ compiler that you will use is g++.
 You can install it using the following command: